-This depends on what’s causing the grinding noises.
+This depends on what’s causing the grinding noise.

 For example, lubricating your brake system regularly, ensuring that nothing’s lodged in your brakes, and regularly driving your car are all easy ways to avoid grinding noises.

-However, if the grinding noises are due to regular wear and tear over time, there’s not much you can do.
+However, if the grinding noise is due to regular wear and tear over time, there’s not much you can do.
 Items like brake pads are considered “common wear” items designed to wear out as you use them.

 3. Are Grinding Brakes Dangerous?

 Yes, driving with grinding or squeaky brakes can be dangerous and can lead to brake failure.

 Aside from the potential damage a grinding brake can do, it may also have a slow response time.

 If you think you have a worn brake pad, pay special attention to the response time.

 Driving with glazed brakes may feel like you need to push the brake pedal harder to stop.

 In cars with a disc brake system, worn brake pads can increase your stopping distance, cause brake slipping, and pull your vehicle to one side when braking.
 The latter occurs when the brakes don’t properly engage or disengage the brake rotor.
 Since the brake pads cannot grip both sides uniformly, your vehicle pulls harder to one side.